emnharris/FreeCodeCampChallenges/README.md

 [My profile on FreeCodeCamp.org](https://www.freecodecamp.org/em-dash-codes)

 ## Responsive Web Design projects
 This repo contains the actual HTML and CSS files, but you can view the pages directly in your browser with GitHub Pages by following these links.
 I created each of these pages solely with HTML, CSS, and a bit of JavaScript without the use of any frameworks.
-I plan on doing a Bootstrap tutorial once I finish this certification.

 * **Challenge 1:** [Build a tribute page](https://emnharris.github.io/FreeCodeCampChallenges/responsive-web-design/tribute-page/UKLG.html)